-If you don’t hold your camera so that it is properly supported, you will experience camera shake and blurred photos.
+If you don’t hold your camera so that it’s properly supported, you’ll experience camera shake and blurred photos.
 The blur might be significant, or it might just be minor, but why would you risk blurring a photo that you want sharp?

 How not to hold a camera

 Let’s start with the most obvious way of how not to hold a camera.
 The lens makes the camera front heavy and that left hand is not supporting the lens at all.

 Hold your camera like this, with the left hand doing most of the heavy lifting.